 Since construction of the Elizabeth line began in 2009, over 100 archaeologists have found tens of thousands of items from 40 sites, spanning 55 million years of London’s history and pre-history.
 The new railway runs east to west through some of the capital’s most significant historical areas.

 The story of London uncovered from beneath the streets of the city will be one of the greatest legacies of the Crossrail project, to be enjoyed for years to come.

-Archaeological objects unearthed by Crossrail, Europe’s largest infrastructure project, are currently on display alongside the story of this great feat of engineering in a major exhibition at the Museum of London Docklands, which runs from 10 February 2017 to 3 September 2017.
+Archaeological objects unearthed by Crossrail, Europe’s largest infrastructure project, went on display alongside the story of this great feat of engineering in a major exhibition at the Museum of London Docklands, which ran from 10 February 2017 to 3 September 2017.
 The exhibition, in partnership with Crossrail, displayed 500 of the most fascinating archaeological objects unearthed during the Crossrail project.

 Visit the Crossrail website for more information about the construction of the Elizabeth line.